maxtkc/mvths-wiki/docs/001-simple-circuit.rst

 Overview
 --------

 In this first lesson, you will light an LED using just an LED, a resistor, test leads and your bench power supply.
 This lesson is as much about lighting an LED as it is about learning to experiment and not be afraid to make mistakes.
-Engineering is primarily about experimenting and making lots of mistakes.
+Engineering is primarily about experimenting and it is hard experiment without making mistakes.
 In this lesson, you will not be told exactly how to make the LED light.
-You will
+Below you will find a description of each of the components as well as a schematic for the circuit.

 Exercise:
 ~~~~~~~~~

+Using the following components light an LED.

+1. LED: LED stands for light emitting diode and is the most common lighting device available today.

 You will need the following components for this exercise.
 1) An LED